Breast cancer protective factors

 Research is looking into drugs that may prevent breast cancer.
 Tamoxifen is a drug that has been used to treat breast cancer for more than 35 years.
 It works by stopping oestrogen from triggering hormone receptors in breast cancer cells.
 Some women who are at high risk of breast cancer took tamoxifen for 5 years as part of trials to see if it reduced their risk of developing it.
 In the summer of 2013 Cancer Research UK looked at the results of all these trials together.
 They showed that tamoxifen can lower the risk of breast cancer if you are at high risk.
 The benefits of tamoxifen in preventing breast cancer seem to last for at least another 5 years after the treatment has ended.

 The researchers estimate that 1 breast cancer would be prevented for every 42 women who took the drug for 5 years.
 The researchers also looked at other drugs similar to tamoxifen that are used to treat bone thinning (osteoporosis).
 These were raloxifene, arzoxifene, and lasofoxifene.
 These drugs also reduced the number of women who developed breast cancer.
 The drugs have side effects though and they increase the risk of blood clots and strokes.
 Tamoxifen also slightly increases the risk of womb cancer.

-Tamoxifen is not currently licensed in the UK as a drug to prevent breast cancer.
-But the National Institute for Health and Care Excellence (NICE) recommends that women at high or moderate risk of developing breast cancer should talk to their doctor about taking either tamoxifen or raloxifene for 5 years along with their other options.
-They do not recommend these drugs if you have had a blood clot or are at risk of developing one.
+The National Institute for Health and Care Excellence (NICE) has approved tamoxifen and raloxifene for women at high or moderate risk of developing breast cancer.
+NICE says that women with an increased risk should talk to their doctor about taking either tamoxifen or raloxifene for 5 years as a possible way of lowering their risk.
+Both of these drugs have side effects including increasing the risk of developing blood clots and strokes.
+So, NICE do not recommend them if you have had a blood clot or are at risk of developing one.
+Tamoxifen also slightly increases the risk of womb cancer.